WalletScrutiny/WalletScrutinyCom/_hardware/bithdrazor.md

 {% include walletLink.html wallet='hardware/bithdwatch2' verdict='true' %}

 It claims to have forked from {% include walletLink.html wallet='hardware/trezorOne' verdict='true' %} and this is evident in their [GitHub repository page](https://github.com/bithd?tab=repositories).

+We communicated with BitPie about the [status of the Razor's code](https://twitter.com/BitcoinWalletz/status/1465989925170343940) and await their response.